Pam2020/DE_bootcamp/README.md

 Practicing DE projects from Zach Wilson's DE bootcamp!

-Week 1: Dimensional Data Modeling: Hands-on
+### Week 1: Dimensional Data Modeling: Hands-on

 In this week, we will be building a cumulative table design.
 When building master data, we need to have the complete history, store all dimensions.

 Core components of cumulative table design:
 - 2 Dataframes (yesterday and today)
-- FULL OUTER JOIN hthe two dataframes
+- FULL OUTER JOIN the two dataframes
 - COALESCE ids and other unchanging dimensions
 - Compute cumulative metrics (eg. days since x)
 - Combine arrays and changing values